 REVIEW: The Dave Brubeck Quartet “Time OuTakes” – Spill Magazine

-By Gerrod Harris, Spill Magazine If ever there was a single album that acted as a gateway to the genre for generations of jazz school students while also managing to … Read More
+By Gerrod Harris, Spill Magazine If ever there was a single album that acted as a gateway to the genre for generations of jazz school students while also managing to push the style forward, so much so that it’s lasting impact is still felt today, The Dave Brubeck Quartet’s Take Five is a definite contender. … Read More

 REVIEW: The Dave Brubeck Quartet “Time OuTakes” – Musoscribe

 By Bill Kopp, Musoscribe Released in 1959, The Dave BrubeckQuartet’s Time Out is a landmark album.
-An accomplished synthesis of West Coast and cool jazz, it’s remarkable for combining “unusual” … Read More
+An accomplished synthesis of West Coast and cool jazz, it’s remarkable for combining “unusual” time signatures – defined here as most anything beyond 3/4 and 4/4 – and musical accessibility.
+Read More here.